nnethercote/Rust-CUDA/guide/src/cuda/gpu_computing.md

 both the CUDA SDK, and other libraries provide macros to handle such statuses.
 This handling is not very reliable and causes dependency issues down the line.

-Instead of an unreliable system of macros, we can leverage rust results for this.
-In cust we return special `CudaResult<T>` results that can be bubbled up using rust's `?` operator, or, similar to `CUDA_SAFE_CALL` can be unwrapped or expected if proper error handling is not needed.
+Instead of an unreliable system of macros, we can leverage Rust results for this.
+In cust we return special `CudaResult<T>` results that can be bubbled up using Rust's `?` operator, or, similar to `CUDA_SAFE_CALL` can be unwrapped or expected if proper error handling is not needed.